ahudoba/VEX/Readme.txt

 with running 'make_exhaust_stamping_RUN_directories.m while opening the 'RUN' directories in each Exhaust

 16. Performing permutations in 'Exhaust_%d/Stampings/Part16', 'Exhaust_%d/Stampings/Part17', 'Exhaust_%d/Stampings/Part21,22' where '%d' is the typed number of the sample
-(ns (please view 1.)

-17a.
-Executing 'templex_run.bat'
-17b.Running the 'read2_new_coords.parm' to copy the new coordinates encapturing the new Resonator(2122) or Stamping part(in case of Part16, Part17)
-17c.
-Executing 'computation.bat' to run the Stamping simulation 17d.
-Running 'reading_opt_part16.m', 'reading_opt_part17.m', 'reading_opt_part2122.m' enclosed in the 'RUN' directories as made in step 15c.
+(ns (please view 1.) with parts cotrained Executing 'templex_run.bat', running the 'read2_new_coords.parm' to copy the new coordinates encapturing the new Resonator(2122) or Stamping part(in case of Part16, Part17) executing 'computation.bat' to run the Stamping simulation,Running 'reading_opt_part16.m', 'reading_opt_part17.m', 'reading_opt_part2122.m' enclosed in the 'RUN' directories as made in step 15c.

+16a.
+Run the Stampings_run, which executes 'templex_run.bat', running the 'read2_new_coords.parm', 'computation.bat' in all the 'Exhaust_%d' directories
+16b.
+Run the Thinning.m to get the Thinning(Response) out for each Exhaust.

 Ensuring that ALL the Stamping simulations have run:
-18. Create the directory 'Reliability_STAMPING' with the code 'make_Reliability_Stamping_Directory.m'
+17. Create the directory 'Reliability_STAMPING' with the code 'make_Reliability_Stamping_Directory.m'
 After entering ourselrves in the  'Reliability_STAMPING' directory
+18. Run the Moonte_Carlo_Stamping.m within which the Monte_Carlo.m runs inside the Teliability_STAMPING, performing so the Monte Carlo Analysis in all
+Exhaust Stampings

-19. Run the 'Monte_Carlo_0.m' to assign our response for the Stampings, their Thinning also to vectors
+19. Run the 'make_Surfaces_Stamping_Directory.m' to create the 'SURFACES' directory.
-20. Run the 'Monte_Carlo_Correlation_coefficients.m' with aim to obtain the Correlation Matrix with enclosed information for the relatioship of
-Variables to the Response
-21. Run the 'Monte_Carlo_Histogram.m' to extract the Thinning spectrum in Histogram
-22. Run the 'Monte_Carlo_Feasibility.m'  to work out the Feasible solutions
-23. Run the 'Surface_Tradeoff.m' to get the 3D surface of the Thinning with the (Design) Variables such to indicate likely the pairs for the solutions which drive Thinning such that this satisfies the manufacturing Thinning constraint
+20. Run the 'Surface_Tradeoff_Stamping.m' to run within the 'Surface_Tradeoff.m' withing the folder 'SURFACES' used to create the relationship surfaces between the Design Variables and the Thinning for the Stampings.

 AUTOMATING THE BENDING SIMULATIONS
-24. Run the 'Changing_Bending_tpl.m', prepared to run the permutations on the Bending pipes
+21. Run the 'Changing_Bending_tpl.m', prepared to run the permutations on the Bending pipes
-25. Run the 'Copying_changed_beding_tpl.m' to copy 'read2_new_coords_key.m' in each Exhaust sample 'Exhaust_%d/Bendings'
+22. Run the 'Copying_changed_beding_tpl.m' to copy 'read2_new_coords_key.m' in each Exhaust sample 'Exhaust_%d/Bendings'
-26. Run the 'Bending_pipes_angles.m'
+23. Run the 'Bending_pipes_angles.m'
-27. Run the 'Changing_Bending_key.m'
+24. Run the 'Changing_Bending_key.m'
-28. Rename the Bending directories through running the 'Renaming_Bending_Directories.m'
+25. Rename the Bending directories through running the 'Renaming_Bending_Directories.m'
-29. Run the Bend angle in the 'read2_new_coords_key.m' with running the 'Changing_Bend_Angle.m'
+26. Run the Bend angle in the 'read2_new_coords_key.m' with running the 'Changing_Bend_Angle.m'

-31. Running the 'Ascending_Thinning_Bending.m', as saved in 'Bending' directory.
+27. Running the 'Ascending_Thinning_Bending.m', as saved in 'Bending' directory.
-32. Copy the 'Ascending_Thinning_Bending.m' to the 'Exhaust_%d/Bendings/Bending_1_i' with i=1,...,6, number of bends and after being modified to
+28. Copy the 'Ascending_Thinning_Bending.m' to the 'Exhaust_%d/Bendings/Bending_1_i' with i=1,...,6, number of bends and after being modified to
 'Exhaust_%d/Bendings/Bending_2_j' with j=1,...,7.

-33. Changing the MASTER Model with running 'Changing_MASTER_MODEL_tpl.m'
+29. Changing the MASTER Model with running 'Changing_MASTER_MODEL_tpl.m'